HKUST-KnowComp/HMTGIN/README.md

 4. After executing the program, the checkpoints with the best average scores on the development set will be saved in Checpoints/, the training log will be logged to log/, training results will be saved in results/, the tensorboard event logs will be saved in tensorboard_runs/;
 5. See the comments within the soure code for more details about using the code.

-# Dataset
-1. The dataset is available via the link:   ;
-2. See the Data_README.txt for the description of the dataset.